AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

    **Note**: The label can contain English alphanumeric characters and underscores (_) only.
 The first character must be a letter.

-   The command displays a message similar to the the following:
+   The command displays a message similar to the following:

    ```terminal
    No event provider found, a new event provider will be created